UniversalDependencies/docs/_u-dep/xcomp.md

 external to the xcomp (normally by the object of the next higher clause, if there is one, or else by the subject of the next higher clause).
 This is often referred to as *obligatory control*.
-These complements are always non-finite, and they are complements (arguments of the higher verb or adjective) rather than adjuncts/modifiers, such as a purpose clause.
+These clauses tend to be non-finite in many languages, but they can be finite as well.
 The name `xcomp` is borrowed from Lexical-Functional Grammar.

 ~~~ sdparse